by Moses Leos III

 The two suspects, both males, fled on foot after wrecking their vehicle.
 Kidd said, however, that law enforcement officials lost sight of the suspects.

-But officials recovered eight total tires and lug nuts belonging to three sets of vehicles in the SUV.
+But officials recovered eight total tires and lug nuts belonging to three sets of pickup trucks in the SUV.

 It was later determined that two other vehicles in the Garlic Creek subdivision had been targeted by the suspects.